pirelaurent/p5_animationFramework/chapters/chap0-Literals.md

   stroke: {color:"blue"}
 })
 ```
-In order to respect the class definition internally defined, we use a mmodified utility function :
+In order to respect the class definition internally defined, we use a modified utility function :
 #### function patchProperties (literalToPatch, patchToApply )
 This will patch a literal with another literal in a controled way:
 You can change any values of the initial literal, but **cannot add new keys**.
 This mechanism allows to be sure **to respect the internal definition** of the class in the instances.
-In particular, this avoids typo errors in the instanceProperties literal.
+In particular, this avoids typo errors in the *instanceProperties* literal.

 #### controls done by *patchProperties*
 In case of an **unknown key, an error is raised** and the patch stopped.